Story by Carol Canter with photos by Carol Canter and Jack Heyman.

 The train whistle blew, signaling the arrival of the sleek Rocky Mountaineer into Banff’s heritage railway station.
 It was “All Aboard” by 9 a.m. and, within minutes of departure on the Rocky Mountaineer, we were raising glasses of champagne and peach juice to toast our two-day rail journey through the Canadian Rockies from Banff, elevation 4540 feet, down to Vancouver, at sea level.

 We would travel by daylight only, so as not to miss a single emerald lake, saw tooth ridge, soaring eagle, bighorn sheep or any of the seven different river systems flowing by.
 An overnight stay at a hotel in Kamloops is built into the itinerary.
 We had spent the past week driving, paddling, hiking, cycling and hot spring soaking our way through the Canadian Rockies, reveling in every twist and turn along the way.
-And now we were seated upstairs in a plush Plexiglas bi-level dome car, enjoying warm scones and coffee as we gazed at the dreamlike canvas unrolling before our eyes.
+And now we were seated upstairs in the Rocky Mountaineer’s plush Plexiglas bi-level dome car, enjoying warm scones and coffee as we gazed at the dreamlike canvas unrolling before our eyes.

 This was the way to travel.
 One couple called it the trip of a lifetime, a trip they had repeated six times.
 National Geographic has recognized it as one of the “World’s Greatest Trips,” and for many years, Rocky Mountaineer has been honored with a World Travel Award as the “World’s Leading Travel Experience by Train”.
 I named it “A Moveable Feast,” with a nod to Hemingway.